cogment/cogment-doc/src/concepts/glossary.md

 ### Human / Artificial Intelligence Interaction Loop Training

 We call Human / AI interaction loop training the fundamental paradigm our [Framework](#framework) was build for: a continuous loop between humans and agents where they learn from each other.
-It’s a way to train [agents][29] in an environment where direct human interactions, whether between humans, between humans and the environment, or between humans and agents, provide live data to the agents (first part of the loop), _**as well as**_ a way for agents to interact with humans, either directly or through the environment (second part of the loop).
+It’s a way to train [agents](#agent) in an environment where direct human interactions, whether between humans, between humans and the environment, or between humans and agents, provide live data to the agents (first part of the loop), _**as well as**_ a way for agents to interact with humans, either directly or through the environment (second part of the loop).

 ## M